 Wrist and hand exercises can reduce the chance of shortened or stiff muscles.
 Exercise can also build strength in the wrists and forearms to prevent injury.
-Spend a few minutes daily on hand and arm exercises to help avoid months of pain, therapy and reduced use later on.
+Spend a few minutes daily on brief hand and arm exercise to help avoid months of pain, therapy and reduced use later on.

 Stretching to Prevent and Treat RSI

 The muscles and ligaments in hands, wrists and forearms move your hands in different directions to perform many different movements.
 They are also essential to stop bones in the wrist and forearm from rubbing together.
-But the strain of repetitive movements like typing can cause an injury.
+But the strain of repetitive movements from esercise and tasks like typing can cause an injury.

-Follow our guide for stretches designed to make your wrists and hands stronger over the long-term.
+Follow our guide for exercise tips and stretches designed to make your wrists and hands stronger over the long-term.
+Strengthening your hands and wrists may help keep RSI away.

 Wrist Stretches and Exercises

-Wrist exercises don’t just benefit RSI and mouse hand pain, they can also help with carpal tunnel syndrome, Colle’s fracture, Boxer’s fracture, Smith’s fracture, following surgery on a wrist, shoulder or elbow and after a stroke.
+Wrist exercise doesn't just benefit RSI and mouse hand pain, the right exercises can also help with carpal tunnel syndrome, Colle’s fracture, Boxer’s fracture, Smith’s fracture, following surgery on a wrist, shoulder or elbow and after a stroke.
 Wrist stretching exercises before using them can keep RSI injuries at bay or reduce the symptoms.

 #1 Stretching Against a Wall

-Stand facing a wall and place your palms against a wall with straight arms out in front of you.
+Stand facing a wall and place your hands against the wall with straight arms out in front of you, stretching your wrists upwards with fingers pointing straight up.
 Slowly rotate your hands inwards as far as you can and hold for 10 seconds.
 Keep your hands on the wall, turn them upwards and hold for 10 seconds before turning them outwards and holding for 10 seconds.

 #2 Tennis Ball Exercise

 Take a tennis or stress ball and hold it in the palm of your right hand.
-Place your right forearm on a table, squeeze the tennis ball and count to 5 then release.
-Do this 10 times and repeat with the left hand.
+Place your right forearm on a table, squeeze the tennis ball with your hand and fingers, count 5 seconds then release.
+Do this exercise 10 times then repeat with the left hand.

 #3 Wrist Rotations

 Hold your hands out in front of you at shoulder width apart, then make fists and then roll your wrist in a full range of motion as if you are drawing a big circle without moving your arms.
-Rolls your wrists around 10 times before swapping directions and roll the other way.
+Roll your wrists around performing the rotation stretching exercise 10 times before swapping directions and roll the other way.

 Hand Exercises and Stretches